podder-ai/podder-ai.github.io/v002/best-practice/01-validation.md

 ### JSON Schema in Podder
 In Podder, JSON schema is recommended to validate result output for each necessary tasks.

-For executing JSON schema, please create JSON schema  settings file in `config` directory, and run validation using JSON schema library.
+For executing validation using JSON schema, please create JSON schema  file in `config` directory, and run validation using JSON schema library.

 Here are the sample code of running JSON schema validation within a task.